cms-ml/documentation/content/Resources/GPU_Resources/CMS_Resources/SWAN.md

     ![Untitled](SWAN_figs/Untitled%204.png)

+## Examples

-3. After installing package, you can then use GPU based machine learning algorithms.
+After installing package, you can then use GPU based machine learning algorithms.
 Two examples are supplied as an example.

+> 1).
+The first example aims at using a CNN to perform handwritten digits classification with `MNIST` dataset.
+The whole notebook can be found at [PytorchMNIST](Notebooks/PytorchMNIST.md).
+This example is modified from [an official `pytorch` example](https://github.com/pytorch/examples/tree/master/mnist).
+> 2).
+The second example is modified from the simple MLP example from [`weaver-benchmark`](https://github.com/colizz/weaver-benchmark).
+The whole notebook can be found at [TopTaggingMLP](Notebooks/TopTaggingMLP.md).